svaarala/duktape/doc/fastint.rst

 Overview
 ========

-Ecmascript has a single number type which is required to be an IEEE double.
+ECMAScript has a single number type which is required to be an IEEE double.
 This is a potential performance issue in some embedded environments where hardware floating point numbers (at least IEEE doubles) are not available and software floating point emulation performs poorly.